 Managing Your WordPress Website

-Managing and updating content is easy with WordPress, but there are a few things you need to do to make it work for you:
+Updating content is easy with WordPress.
+But there are a few things you need to do to make it work for you:

 - Sharing content: Subscriptions, RSS feeds, and social media sharing plugins are all great ways to push your content out so that people know about it.

-- Managing subscribers and comments: Opening your blog up to subscriptions and comments can be a great way to engage your website users in conversation, but it’s optional.
+- Managing subscribers and comments: Opening your blog up to subscriptions and comments can be a great way to engage your website users in conversation.
 You’ll also want to be sure that you configure your site so that you can approve comments before they’re published, and that you take measures to control spam.

 Nobody will see it, but your website’s code determines how your site looks and functions.
 Make sure your code is up-to-date and free of spammy links, security risks, and conflicts by updating your WordPress core, plugins, and theme frameworks regularly.
 Nearly every WordPress hack is a result of outdated software or sloppy logins (easy-to-guess usernames and passwords).
 Keeping your code updated will let you easily apply new security patches and optimizations so that your site is safe and speedy.